boltops-tools/terraspace-docs/_docs/ci/gitlab/merge-request.md

 ![](https://img.boltops.com/images/terraspace/cloud/ci/gitlab/merge-request/merge-request-create-done.png)

-A `plan` was run and provided a preview of what would happen.
+A `plan` was run and provides a preview of what would happen.
 Any additional `git push` to the MR branch will provide updated previews.

 ## Merge Request Comment